IonelLupu/ionellupu.github.io/site/collections/_posts/2023-06-19-onSticky-event-handler.md

 }
 ```

-We will explore how to implement a custom hook on React, Angular and Vue in upcoming articles.
+[//]: # (We will explore how to implement a custom hook on React in the upcoming article.)